 Detailed information about the Commission's capital assets is presented in the Notes to the Financial Statements.

 Debt Administration.
 The Commission completed repayment of the 2013 Revenue Bonds in April 2016.
-With the payment made in April 2016, the Commission no longer had any revenue bonds or certificates of debt outstanding.
 The Commission made no other material changes in structure or changed any ordinances in fiscal year 2016.